ByAUJay

 - Accounting

-- From 2025, many U.S. entities must carry in‑scope crypto assets at fair value under ASU 2023‑08—coordinate with finance early for policy, disclosures, and P&L volatility. (dart.deloitte.com)
+- Starting in 2025, many U.S. entities will need to carry certain crypto assets at fair value according to ASU 2023-08.
+It’s wise to get in touch with your finance team early on to nail down policies, disclosures, and manage any P&L volatility. (dart.deloitte.com)

 Chain choice cheatsheet (payments focus)

-- Need card‑like UX with instant receipts and deterministic settlement?
-Use Avalanche C‑Chain or an L2 with strong uptime and blob capacity; confirm at chain finality, sweep to L1 later. (build.avax.network)
+- Looking for that card-like experience with instant receipts and reliable settlement?
+Check out Avalanche C-Chain or an L2 that has solid uptime and blob capacity; you can confirm at chain finality and then sweep to L1 later. (build.avax.network)

-- Need broadest liquidity and institutional tooling?
-Use USDC on Base/Arbitrum/Optimism and Ethereum for final settlement; exploit Dencun savings. (ethereum.org)
+- Want the widest liquidity and top-notch institutional tools?
+Go for USDC on Base, Arbitrum, Optimism, and Ethereum for your final settlement; and don't forget to take advantage of Dencun savings. (ethereum.org)

 Emerging best practices (what’s working on real programs)